AaradhyaGitHub/AaradhyaGitHub/FlowBook-About.md

 **Design decisions:**

-I removed 50+ complex questions that required users to search through databases of submissions, positions, and takedowns.
-Saved those in a `/legacy` folder for when I build the search UI later.
+Removed 50+ complex questions that required users to search through databases of submissions, positions, and takedowns.
+Saved those in a `/legacy` folder for the search UI that will be built later.

 Current version is just 14 questions per spar (8 ROUNDINFO + 6 result-specific), all simple inputs.
 Fast to answer, low friction.